-Energisers are self-motivated and self-confident people who excel at getting things done.
+Energizers are self-motivated and self-confident people who excel at getting things done.
 They have the drive and competitive spirit to achieve their goals, but also a more expansive and energetic side that makes them capable communicators and motivators.
-Both outgoing and determined, other people can find Energisers to be highly persuasive and engaging.
+Both outgoing and determined, other people can find Energizers to be highly persuasive and engaging.

 Explorers are people who like to approach life in their own way, being open to new experiences and ready to try new things.
 Explorers don't feel constrained by tradition or convention, and they have a quick-thinking and open-minded attitude.
 People like this are generally positive in outlook, and take a broader view of things rather than focusing on minor details.

 Finalizers tend to see things in practical, analytical terms.
 Their combination of dependability and patience means that they are effective problem-solvers, and they have the quiet determination to see most challenges through to the end.
 They like consistency and predictability, however, and so prefer to avoid pressured or urgent types of situation where they can.

 Improvisers are determined, adaptable people with a readiness to try unconventional approaches.
 People like this have a clear sense of their overall goals, and are motivated to find ways to reach those goals if they possibly can.
 They tend to view matters in broad terms, considering issues more in terms of their overall goals than the detailed steps needed to achieve those goals.